-Kingfishers, in the family of Alcedinidaes, are small to medium-sized birds.
-They can be seen around slow or still water and are mostly brightly colored.
+Kingfishers, of the family Alcedinidaes, are small to medium-sized birds.
+They can be seen around slow-moving or still water and are brightly colored.
 There are 87 species of kingfisher globally.

-While the belted kingfisher is the most common around North America, the ringed kingfisher is the largest, while the green kingfisher is the smallest.
-The Amazon kingfisher rarely visits the United States but has been seen in Texas.
+While the belted kingfisher is the most common around North America, the ringed kingfisher is the largest, and the green kingfisher is the smallest.
+The Amazon Kingfisher rarely visits the United States but has been seen in Texas.

 Belted Kingfisher

-The most common of all kingfisher species worldwide, belted kingfishers make their nests by digging into shoreline banks next to water bodies.
+Belted Kingfishers are the most common of all kingfisher species worldwide.
+They make their nests by digging into shoreline banks next to water bodies.
 The sit-and-wait predator looks for its prey from a perch on a branch, pier, or pylon.
 Making unmethodical beats with their wings, they loudly vocalize if they sense any potential threat.

 The bird lives in inland and coastal habitats while breeding only in North America.
 The male chooses a breeding spot and courts the female by bringing fish for her and singing.
-After mating, the pair digs a 3-8 foot burrow in a sandy bank, wherein the female later lays 6-8 eggs.
+After mating, the pair dig a 3-8 foot burrow in a sandy bank, where the female later lays 6-8 eggs.

-The species mainly thrives on 9-14 cm long fish while eating berries during winter.
-Other preys include mollusks, amphibians, crustaceans, nestling birds, lizards, insects, and small rodents.
+The species mainly thrives on 9-14 cm long fish during spring and summer and eats berries during winter.
+Other prey include mollusks, amphibians, crustaceans, nestling birds, lizards, insects, and small rodents.

 If you want to know which cormorants you can see in North America, please click here

 The Green Kingfisher is the smallest of the kingfishers in North America.
 They are dark green in color and feature disproportionately long bills.
-Found along with ponds and rivers, they can be seen watching over creeks, perched on some branch above the water.
+They can be found along ponds and rivers, and seen watching over creeks, perched on a branch above the water.

-The male differs from the female’s orange breast ban, while the female features green markings on her breast.
+The male Green Kingfisher can be distinguished from the female by its orange breast band, whereas the female exhibits distinctive green markings on her breast.
 This bird’s white outer tail feathers sport green spots visible in flight.
-This species is less conspicuous than others and takes low-height flights.
+They are less conspicuous than other kingfishers and take low-height flights.

-Speaking of breeding, the female lays 3-6 eggs, incubated by the female during the night while both the parents do the task in the daytime.
-The little ones fledge nearly 27 days after hatching.
+The female lays 3-6 eggs, incubated by the female during the night while both the parents do the task in the daytime.
+The young fledge 27 days after hatching.

-The bird feeds on small aquatic fish, prawns, and crustaceans.
-In the case of fish scarcity, they eat aquatic insects and dragonfly nymphs.
+Green Kingfishers feed on small aquatic fish, prawns, and crustaceans.
+In seasons where fish are scarce, they eat aquatic insects and dragonfly nymphs.

 Ringed Kingfisher

-The largest kingfisher of North America, this bird features enormous bills and raucous calls.
-They are marked by a white-collar, rufous belly and shaggy crest.
-They have brownish-orange breasts but the male sports the color right up to its neck.
-The bird is conspicuous and nests in burrows made on banks and water bodies.
+The Ringed Kingfisher is the largest kingfisher in North America and features an enormous bill and raucous calls.
+They are marked by a white-collar, rufous belly, and shaggy crest.
+They have brownish-orange breasts but males sport the color up to their neck.
+They nest in burrows made on banks and water bodies.
 They fly high and search shallow water for food from a perch.

-Ringed kingfishers take extensive dives into the water and catch larger fish than the Beloved kingfisher can manage.
-They also thrive on crabs, invertebrates, and crustaceans.
+Males take extensive dives into the water and catch larger fish than the females can manage.
+Both also survive on a diet of crabs, invertebrates, and crustaceans.

-Are birds born with feathers?
+Are all birds born with feathers?
 The answer might surprise you.
 Find out here.

 Amazon Kingfisher